thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 msg: {"pressure": 75.5}, metadata: {"ts": "1616510425200"}
 ```

-The outbound message will be routed via **Success** chain and will include the following attribute and latest telemetry in the message:
+The outgoing message will be routed via **Success** chain and will include the following attribute and latest telemetry in the message:

 ```bash
 msg: {"pressure": 75.5, "ss_pressureThreshold": "80", "temperature": "{"ts":1718611002573, "value":23}"}, metadata: {"ts": "1616510425200"}